Anomalous bulk-edge correspondence of nonlinear Rice-Mele model: Anomalous eigenvalue's nonlinearity of nonlinear Rice-Mele Hamiltonian

 (i) The anomalous eigenvalue's nonlinearity of nonlinear RM Hamiltonian (\ref{NRM}) is defined as

-In Equation (\ref{eq:nonlinear}), the time-dependent $H\left(\omega,t\right)$ represents the Hermitian matrix corresponding to the nonlinear RM Hamiltonian (\ref{NRM}).
+In Eq. (\ref{eq:nonlinear}), the time-dependent $H\left(\omega,t\right)$ represents the Hermitian matrix corresponding to the nonlinear RM Hamiltonian (\ref{NRM}).
 The symbol $\varPsi$ denotes the nonlinear eigenfunction.
-Moreover, the $S\left(\omega,t\right)$ is the overlap matrix, and $\omega$ serves as the parameter that characterizes the anomalous nonlinearity compared with the intrinsic nonlinearity of $g$ in the nonlinear RM Hamiltonian (\ref{NRM}) .
+Moreover, the $S\left(\omega,t\right)$ is the overlap matrix, and $\omega$ serves as the parameter that characterizes the anomalous nonlinearity compared with the intrinsic nonlinearity of $g$ in the nonlinear RM Hamiltonian (\ref{NRM}).
+It is worth noting that Eq. (\ref{eq:nonlinear}) together with $S$ are employed to introduce auxiliary eigenvalues and furthermore the topological edge states of auxiliary eigenstates are topologically inherited as physical edge states, which represents interplay between the topology and nonlinearity of eigenvalues.

 (ii) Next, we proceed to introduce the matrix $P\left(\omega,\mathbf{k}\right)$ as follows: